fent/node-ytdl-core/README.md

 #### miniget events

-All [miniget events](https://github.com/fent/node-miniget#event-redirect) are forwarded and can be listened to from the stream returned.
+All [miniget events](https://github.com/fent/node-miniget#event-redirect) are forwarded and can be listened to from the returned stream.

 ### Stream#destroy()